EARnagram/lessons/sec4/angular_directives/README.md

 ## Oh...
 That's not Tilda...
 > "I've never said any of that ridiculous nonsense in my life.
 That's
 > just a couple of bros that don't understand my work.
-Please, I'm a
+Please – I'm a
 > serious actress."
 >
 > -- _actually Tilda Swinton_
 >
 > "Oh... my bad....
 I love your work!......."
 >
 > -- _...Ezra_

 So turns out that twitter account is __@notTildaSwinton__.
 Well, let's work in a delete function using `ng-click`.